The best alternatives to Google Ads

 Facebook might know, for example, that a user has fifty friends who kayak, and show that person ads for kayaks.
 But Facebook’s insights aren’t all just inferences.
 It also knows which pages users like, what content they share or interact with, and what they send in private chats.
 Combining these insights lets advertisers target users who are more likely to interact with an ad or buy a product.

-Like Google, however, much of Facebook’s insights come from data collection.
+Like Google, however, most of Facebook’s insights come from data collection.
 This makes Facebook susceptible to the same market forces as Google, and advertisers will (over time) see the same problems on both platforms.
 As we shift toward a more private Web, these platforms will likely lose footing in the digital ad space.

 Microsoft Advertising offers a wide variety of ad units like display ads, product ads, video ads, and text-based ads.
 Like Google, Microsoft also offers search engine marketing (in Bing), and other ad types across its partner sites (like Yahoo! and MSN) and apps (like Cortana and Office).
 While Google dominates the search engine market with well over 90% of market share, Bing comes in second place.
 Bing’s ~900 million searches per day may seem small in comparison to Google’s seven billion, but it’s still a significant volume for advertisers to target.
 Bing is also home to an audience that Google can’t reach (estimated by Microsoft to be about 44 million searchers in the US alone).